kuzmenchuk/nodejs-ecommerce/README.md

 ## Run project

 You can run the project by running `npm run start`.
+Remember to paste in your MongoDB URI in app.js to connect database.